jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-11-29-quick-check-in.md

 # Until next time

 Well, thanks for reading this (it looks more like a post to help me keep track of my to-do list) and I hope you're excited about my side projects!
+And for now, it's back to more research and reading for me.